-Used in a bit string matching, Size must be an integer, or a variable bound to an integer.
+Before OTP 23, Size was restricted to be an integer or a variable bound to an integer.

 The value of Size specifies the size of the segment in units (see below).
 The default value depends on the type (see below):